 Build your network

 As with anything worth doing, connecting on LinkedIn is a strategy.
-Therefore it requires strict planning in order to succeed.
-Remember, it’s iterating that brings success and you have to try, measure and improve.
+Therefore it requires strict planning to succeed.
+Remember, iterating brings success, and you must try, measure and improve.

 The best way to connect is around a defined sequence.
 You cannot just reach out and start selling.
-You should reach out with intent and be clear.
+You should reach out with intent and be transparent.
 Check out my opening strategy.

 Your outreach strategy

 - On day one, look at the profile of the intended target.
 They will be notified that someone has viewed their profile.
-On occasion, the recipient may reach straight back out, but don’t expect that to be the norm.
+Occasionally, the recipient may reach straight back out, but don’t expect that to be the norm.

-- On day two, send your connection request, mine looks like
+- On day two, send your connection request, and mine looks like

-- Then wait until you are connected and you see the notification from LinkedIn.
-Give it 2 or 3 working days and then follow up with a more direct message.
+- Then wait until you are connected and see the LinkedIn notification.
+Give it 2 or 3 working days, and then follow up with a more direct message.
 Something like:

 Thanks for accepting my request.

 Here at BIAS, we specialise in Inbound Marketing and Sales Solutions to many companies similar to .
-I thought it would be good to connect as I feel you may be facing similar challenges as they in those areas?
+I thought it would be good to connect as I feel you may face similar challenges in those areas.

 Would this be something you’re interested in discussing further?